instruqt/docs/source/index.html.md

     OK
 ```

 This command will upload the track directory and trigger a build of the track.
-After a few minutes your changes will be visible on the instruqt platform.
+After a few minutes your changes will be available on the instruqt platform.